SolidWallOfCode/txn_box/doc/user/ComparisonReference.en.rst

       do:
       - # yadda yadda

-   This could be done as a "negative regular expression" but those can create stack explosions.
-This approach is much more robust and faster.
+   This could be done as a "negative regular expression" but those are tricky to write, slow, and can create stack explosions.
+This approach is more robust and faster.
 Note the ``do`` is attached to the ``none-of``.
 If attached to ``rxp`` those directives would trigger on the ``rxp`` succeeding, not on it failing.

 .. txb:comparison:: as-tuple